Cities

 More than half of the world’s population lives in cities today.
 Over 99 per cent of large cities in low-income regions have air pollution levels that exceed World Health Organization (WHO) guidelines.
 Without concerted effort, air pollution in many cities will continue to worsen and the climate crisis will accelerate.

 Around the world, cities are committing to achieve WHO Air Quality Guidelines by 2030.
-Cities can play a key role in the fight against air pollution and the climate crisis by instituting policies and programmes to curb emissions and promote the use of clean energy.
+Cities can play a key role in the race for clean air by implementing policies and programmes that curb emissions, promote clean energy, and create healthier environments.

-This year on 7 September – the fourth International Day of Clean Air for blue skies – find out about the air quality in your city and what actions your city can take to reduce air pollution.
+This year, on 7 September – the sixth International Day of Clean Air for blue skies – find out about the e air quality in your city and how your city can help accelerate action.

-Learn more about what cities can do for #TogetherForClenaAir here.
+Learn more about what cities can do here.

 Browse through the map and see what cities are doing to curb air pollution